 South Korea

-Around 2.5 million dogs are killed annually for the dog meat trade in South Korea, which is the only country in the world with established dog meat breeding farms.
-There are some 17,000 in operation across the country.
+Up to an estimated one million dogs are killed annually for the dog meat industry in South Korea, which is the only country in the world with established dog meat breeding farms.
+There are thousands in operation across the country.

 Indonesia